 Alternatives to Pixelmator

 Mac users looking for a photo-specific editor will find Luminar meets all of their needs.
-It's clean, effective, and offers features for everything from black and white editing to Lightroom integration.
-You can read my review on Luminar here, and pick up an exclusive SoftwareHow discount code as well.
+It’s clean, effective, and offers features for everything from black and white editing to Lightroom integration.
+You can read our full Luminar review here.

-Supporting the important file types and multiple color spaces, Affinity weighs in about $50.
+Supporting the important file types and multiple color spaces, Affinity weighs about $50.
 It matches many of the Pixelmator features and offers a variety of tools for image adjustment and transformation.
+Read more from our Affinity Photo review.

 For those who are leaning towards the raster painting and design aspects of Pixelmator, Krita expands upon these features by offering a full-featured painting program with support for drawing, animation, and transformation.
 It is free and open source.